GuiGou12358/AD-stakers-index-1/README.md

-# SubQuery - Starter Package
+# SubQuery - Indexer For dApps AstarDegen in Astar Network

-The Starter Package is an example that you can use as a starting point for developing your SubQuery project.
-A SubQuery package defines which data The SubQuery will index from the Substrate blockchain, and how it will store it.
+This project index all accounts staking in the given dApp

 ## Preparation